 The 2003 and 2006 Picus and Associates studies recommended that the state calculate the number of non-core teachers needed at 20% of the total core academic teachers.
 The consultants reasoned that core teachers need one period per day for collaborative planning and professional development, which they could receive when students are in elective classes.
-Arkansas state law requires districts to allow each teacher at least 200 minutes per week to schedule time for conferences and instructional planning.
-The planning time must occur in increments of no less than 40 minutes during the instructional day.6

 The 20% calculation was based on a regular five-hour teacher instructional day at the elementary level and a five-period day at the high school level.
 Twenty percent of 20.8 core teachers is 4.16 non-core teachers per 500 students (4.14 is the number in the matrix as a result of rounding adjustments).